 Nicholas Grundy Photography – Galway Photographer

-I’m a self-taught freelance Galway photographer who began the life-long journey of photography ten years ago.
+I’m a self-taught freelance Galway photographer who began the life-long journey of photography more than ten years ago.
 Since then my style of photography has grown many times and I’ve realised I’ll continue learning for the rest of my life.
-My keen eye for detail, creative view of the world, and meticulous nature have left me with many highly satisfied clients.
+My keen eye for detail, creative view of the world, and meticulous nature have left many clients highly satisfied.

 Over the past few years I’ve also moved into the world of video and absolutely love it.
 As a photographer first, my video work is complimented by my emphasis on fundamental photography principles and as such I ensure that each video is well-composed first and foremost.
 My video clips and timelapse photography were recently spotted by Getty Images and I’m extremely honoured to have realised a long-standing dream by being invited to become a Getty Images artist by contributing creative content to their world-leading stock library.